oauth-wg/oauth-selective-disclosure-jwt/draft-ietf-oauth-selective-disclosure-jwt.md

 ```

 The two formats can be distinguished by the final `~` character that is present
 on an SD-JWT.
-A Verifier that expects an SD-JWT MUST verify that its final
+A Verifier that expects an SD-JWT MUST verify that the final
 tilde-separated component is empty.
 A Verifier that expects an SD-JWT-KB MUST verify
 that its final tilde-separated component is a valid KB-JWT.